Gov. Asa Hutchinson responds to federal vaccine mandate

-ARKANSAS, USA — Governor Asa Hutchinson held a news briefing on Thursday afternoon to discuss President Biden’s January 4th federal vaccine deadline.
+ARKANSAS, USA — Governor Asa Hutchinson held a news briefing on Thursday, Nov.
+4, afternoon to discuss President Biden’s January 4 federal vaccine mandate deadline.

-This mandate counteracts an already in motion Arkansas law, Senate Bill 739 gives Arkansas workers exemptions if they choose not to get vaccinated.
-Workers have the option of presenting a negative COVID-19 test or proof of natural antibodies.
+This mandate counteracts an already in motion Arkansas law, Senate Bill 739, which gives Arkansas workers exemptions if they choose not to get vaccinated.
+Workers do have the option of presenting a negative COVID-19 test or proof of natural antibodies.
 Back in October, the governor decided not to sign this bill.

 The federal mandate says employers with 100 or more employees must get vaccinated or face routine COVID testing and possible fines.